lucas-streanga/Gtk-apps/README.md

 the gcc compiler and unix make uility is required as well as the gtkmm wrapper.

 You can install gcc and make with the following command or Debian or Ubuntu systems:

-\nsudo apt install build-essentials
+sudo apt install build-essentials

 You can install gtkmm on Debain or Ubuntu systems with

-\napt install libgtkmm-3.0-dev
+apt install libgtkmm-3.0-dev